hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > So asked him various questions on the art,
 >
-> But he'd no dancing knowledge to impart;
+> But heed no dancing knowledge to impart;
 >
 > This proved him not quite what he had professed,
 >